-Let’s examine specifically what the doctrine of Hadana has to say regarding the possession of a child.
-For starters, if a child is born out of marriage, then if you are the child’s mother, you would be able to have physical custody of your child if he is a male up to the child’s seventh birthday.
+Let's examine precisely what the doctrine of Hadana has to say regarding the possession of a child.
+For starters, if a child is born out of marriage, then if you are the child's mother, you would be able to have physical custody of your child if he is a male up to the child's seventh birthday.

 On the other hand, if your child is a girl, you would be entitled to your daughter's physical custody until the age of puberty.
 Typically if your ex-husband were not able to take physical custody of your child at either age seven/the age of puberty, his relatives would be able to step in and take possession in his absence.

 As the natural guardian of your child, your ex-husband holds all the cards in terms of physical custody of your child.
-He would have the sole right to determine whether your child can travel internationally by obtaining a passport, where he or she would go to school, and other issues like this.
+He would have the sole right to determine whether your child can travel internationally by obtaining a passport, where they would go to school, and other issues like this.
 In American divorces, parents will typically share in these rights and, in many cases, have an equal say in the rights and duties of parenting a child after divorce.

 Can an Islamic divorce agreement be enforced in American civil law courts?

-What we see happening with some frequency is that a husband who has agreed to a division of property and child custody within an Islamic divorce agreement will then attempt to have the divorce agreement upheld by a family law court.
+We see happening with some frequency that a husband who has agreed to a division of property and child custody within an Islamic divorce agreement will then attempt to have the divorce agreement upheld by a family law court.
 This is since his responsibilities to pay money for support are much less in a Muslim divorce agreement that he would be responsible for under an American family law order.